moyano83/docker-kubernetes-practical-guide/README.md

   name: second-deployment # Up to you to set the name
 spec: # This is how the deployment is configured
   replicas: 1 # Number of replicas of this service to run
-  selector: # Because the deployment is dynamic, we need to add a selector to indicate kubernetes, which of the containers defined below should it take care of
+  selector: # Deployment is dynamic, so we need to add a selector to indicate kubernetes, which of the containers defined below should it take care of
     matchLabes: # This is to match over the template/metadata/labels
       - app: second-app
   template: # This is to create a deployment
     metadata:
       labels:
         app: second-app # This 'app' property can be anything, it is a label to attach to this pod
     spec: # This is the specification for individual pods, as opose as the previous which was for the deployment
       containers: # Allows us to define containers which should be need as part of this pod